 Chicago is a beautiful city with tons of things to see that you may miss if you’re in a train, car, or bus.
 To experience the in’s & out’s of the city, and get some exercise while you’re at it, consider renting a Divvy Bike: Bikes are available for rental at kiosks around town.
 A single ride is $3; $15 for a day pass.
 Download the app or check out the Divvy website for more information.

 Tip: Check out these popular Divvy bike rides that will take you around many of Chicago’s most scenic and famous areas.

 Of course, you may also need the comfort and convenience of a car while in town.
 If that’s the case, Avail has clean, safe cars from Chicago locals available when you need them.
 Pick up your car from an Avail lot located in neighborhoods around Chicago.
-You’ll also be protected by Allstate Insurance and 24/7 roadside assistance.
-Visit us online to learn how you can borrow a car from Avail in Chicago.
+You’ll also be protected by Allstate insurance with 24/7 roadside assistance.
+Ready to explore the Windy City?
+Borrow a car in Chicago from $55 per day.